personal injury lawyer in Milwaukee & West bend, Wi

-Tim Trecek is a shareholder and has been a member of the law firm since 1995.
-In 2017, he was elected by his partners as a corporate officer of the firm (Secretary).
+Tim is a shareholder and has been a member of the law firm since 1995.
+In 2017, he was elected by his partners as a corporate officer of the firm (Secretary) and in 2021, was named the firm’s Vice President and Chief Operations Officer.
 He is a managing partner of both the Milwaukee and West Bend offices.
 Tim specializes in all types of personal injury litigation.
-He has successfully litigated cases involving automobile defects (airbags, seatbelts, seats and structural integrity), construction accidents, misfilled prescriptions, car/motorcycle accidents, truck/semi accidents, slip/trip and falls, dog bites, injuries involving horses, brain injuries, RSD (reflex sympathetic dystrophy), machine defects (saws, chippers, cement mixer defects, deer stands, snow blowers), child car seats, personal watercraft, and specialized experience with serious burn injuries from events such as explosions and utility/electrical accidents.
-In 2020, he obtained the largest single plaintiff verdict in the history of the State of Wisconsin, when a Racine County jury awarded his client $38.16 million, for injury caused by a defectively designed driver’s seat in his 2013 Hyundai Elantra.
-(See News Story)
+He has successfully litigated cases involving automobile defects (airbags, seatbelts, seats, and structural integrity), construction accidents, mis-filled prescriptions, car/motorcycle accidents, truck/semi accidents, slip/trip and falls, dog bites, injuries involving horses, brain injuries, RSD (reflex sympathetic dystrophy), machine defects (saws, chippers, cement mixer defects, deer stands, snowblowers), child car seats, personal watercraft, and specialized experience with serious burn injuries from events such as explosions and utility/electrical accidents.

 In February of 2011, Tim obtained a $16 million award on behalf of eight injured scaffold workers involved in a dust explosion at the WE Energies Oak Creek plant.
 This is the largest award in the State’s history involving injuries caused by an explosion of PRB (Powder River Basin) coal dust.
 It also makes Tim the only attorney in Wisconsin to have four multi-million-dollar recoveries against the State’s largest utility.

 Since 2005, Tim has been teaching an Advanced Trial Practice course at Marquette University Law School.
 He has given speeches to other lawyers on a variety of legal topics.
 Using his experience in child car seat defect cases, he has given presentations to parents of pre-school children concerning the safe use of child car seats.
-He is also a Fellow in the International Society of Barristers and is a member of the invitation only Litigation Counsel of America.
-Additionally, Tim has been recognized on the Wisconsin Super Lawyers list each year since 2006, making the Wisconsin Top 10 list in 2014, 2018 & 2019.
-In 2016, 2018 & 2019, he was once again named to the Top 25 Milwaukee list and was also named on the Top 50 Wisconsin list.
-Recently, Tim was elected to the Legal Aid Society of Milwaukee’s Board of Directors.
+He is also a Senior Fellow in the International Society of Barristers (proudly serving on their Board of Governors), the invitation-only Litigation Counsel of America, a Fellow in The American Bar Foundation, and a member of the invitation-only Summit Council.
+Additionally, Tim has been recognized on the Wisconsin Super Lawyers list each year since 2006, making the Wisconsin Top 10 list in 2014 and 2018 – 2021, and the Milwaukee Top 25 list since 2011; in 2020, he was one of the top vote recipients.
+Tim also serves on the Legal Aid Society of Milwaukee’s Board of Directors.
 The Legal Aid Society of Milwaukee is one of the nation’s oldest, continuously operating, public interest law firms.